DimensionDev/Mask-VI/README.md

 ### Fundamentals

-The main color scheme of Maskbook is white (#FFFFFF) shape over blue (#1C68F3) canvas.
+The main color scheme of Mask is white (#FFFFFF) shape over blue (#1C68F3) canvas.
 This particular blue color is referred as "MBBlue" in this specification.

 Unless particularly required by a certain situation, everyone is discouraged from using alternative colors.
 If you feel hard to remember, remember that the eyes are always blue.